-With a shaky start to a new decade and plenty of challenges ahead, 2020 has seen financial ecosystems undergo a digital transformation.
-With financial services evolving at lightning speed, and a consumer-driven surge in omnichannel digital banking and retailing, consumers have more choices in the way they bank than ever before.
+With a shaky start to a new decade and plenty of challenges ahead, the last two years has seen financial ecosystems undergo a significant digital transformation.

 Download a PDF copy of our Managing your Changing Payments Business guide!